Mr-Coxall/ICS3U-Codespace-Startup/README.md

 Once the CodeSpace is up and running, in the terminal type:
 - `sh ./setup.sh`
 - then follow the prompts to finish setting up your new Codespace with your GitHub account
+- once your new Codespace window opens, close the old one

 Once the CodeSpace is up and running, in the terminal:
 - move to the home directory (`cd ~` or just `cd`)